AshLaw96/kuwait-travel-website/README.md

 ### New Site Users

 - As a new site user, I would like to be able to quickly find where to stop, so that I can move on to decide what to pack.
-- As a new site user, I would like to change pages without having to scroll to the top of the screen, so that I can .
+- As a new site user, I would like to change pages without having to scroll to the top of the screen, so that I can quickly navigate the site.
 - As a new site user, I would like to see a variety of images, so that I can see what Kuwait looks like.
 - As a new site user, I would like to see videos of what activities can be done, so that I can decide what I would like to do when I'm there.
-- As a new site user, I would like to be able to follow the websites social media, so that I can keep up to date with any new information.
+- As a new site user, I would like to be able to follow the websites social media's, so that I can keep up-to-date with any new information.

 ### Returning Site Users

 - As a returning site user, I would like to be able to keep my details in the form, so that I don't have to refill it every time I leave the site and return at a later date.
 - As a returning site user, I would like to be able to click on images and see them full-screen, so that I can see any particular image clearer.
-- As a returning site user, I would like to have easy to understand the information given, so that I can tell others about it.
+- As a returning site user, I would like to have easy to understand information, so that I can tell others about it.
 - As a returning site user, I would like to watch more videos, so that I can see different food establishments etc.
 - As a returning site user, I would like to be able to click on links that take me to specific accommodation, so that I can find out more about what they have to offer.